Driving in snow

 Use your headlights

-Keep your headlights on at all times as they increase your visibility.
+Always keep your headlights on as they increase your visibility.
 Use your fog lights (if you have them) when it is foggy or if the weather gets worse.

 Overtaking and braking